Go to Homepage

 A couple of hours drive north from Cebu City, along the east coast, is the pleasant farming and fishing area of Sogod.
 The drive takes you through Danao which has an attractive city square and an old cathedral.
 Just after Sogod, about 80km from Cebu City, is the fashionable Alegre Beach Resort.
 It is worth noting that should you be one of those that enjoys resort-hopping, security all over Cebu is a real pain.
 It is difficult to enter most upscale resorts if you are not staying there.
 Cebuanos themselves have trouble getting in most times.
 The entrance to every compound is manned by guards so be prepared for car-trunk checks, mirrors to scan the undercarriage, and even sniffer dogs.
 Always wear clean underwear.

-Cebu accommodation, Pulchra resort
+Cebu hotels review, Pulchra

 Alegre is a lovely spot, a true getaway, intimate, green, with walks through coconut groves, hibiscus and bougainvillea clusters, an extensive orchid farm and a nice private beach cove.
 The (real) white sand beach sets off the inviting blue of the water.
 A sign here reminds guests that they should wear "proper attire" at all times.
 This means "swimsuits for ladies and swimming trunks for men".
 The private villas have thatch roofs and spoiling bathrooms.
 Grab a Coke, a San Miguel beer, or more.
 If you’re truly lazing, try an in-room massage.